-- σ What is the statutory citation? - √ If the project is an individually authorized project or a project under the Corps of Engineers Continuing Authorities Program, include the statutory citation in the statement of federal nexus. - If the project is authorized in a manner other than an individual project authorization or under the Corps of Engineers Continuing Authorities Program, please contact the Subcommittee for further clarification of eligibility prior to submitting a request.

-plf NO, STOP - the project is not eligible as a Community Project Funding request in the Energy and Water Development appropriations bill.

-σWhat is the official project name?

-- ☑ Include this name in the "Project Title" field in the electronic system and in the certification of no financial interest. - oWhat is the fiscal year 2025 capability? owner. - this amount is the maximum funding level the Subcommittee will consider for inclusion in the appropriations bill.
-The existence of a capability amount does not guarantee that funding level or any funding will be able to be accommodated in the appropriations bill; it simply indicates the maximum amount that can be considered for inclusion. - σFor a Corps of Engineers project, what is the correct appropriations account in which to request funding? - ☑ Submit the Community Project Funding request under this account. - σFor a Corps of Engineers project, is this project a new start? - tThe Subcommittee may provide funding for a very limited number of new starts, if any.
-While new start requests will be accepted, Members should consider this limitation when making requests. - σFor a Bureau of Reclamation project, is this project authorized only under section 4007, 4009(a), or 4009(c) of the Water Infrastructure Improvements for the Nation (WIIN) Act of 2016 (Public Law 114-322)? - plf YES, the project is not eligible as a Community Project Funding request in the Energy and Water Development appropriations bill.
+- If YES, the project may be eligible as a Community Project Funding request in the Energy and Water Development appropriations bill. - What is the statutory citation? - If the project is an individually authorized project or a project under the Corps of Engineers Continuing Authorities Program, include the statutory citation in the statement of federal nexus. - If the project is authorized in a manner other than an individual project authorization or under the Corps of Engineers Continuing Authorities Program, please contact the Subcommittee for further clarification of eligibility prior to submitting a request. - If NO, STOP the project is not eligible as a Community Project Funding request in the Energy and Water Development appropriations bill. - What is the official project name? - o Include this name in the "Project Title" field in the electronic system and in the certification of no financial interest. - What is the fiscal year 2026 capability? - This amount is the maximum funding level the Subcommittee will consider for inclusion in the appropriations bill.
+The existence of a capability amount does not guarantee that funding level or any funding will be able to be accommodated in the appropriations bill; it simply indicates the maximum amount that can be considered for inclusion. - For Fiscal Year 2026, the Corps will express capability by providing a range that represents a project's minimum and maximum possible capability. - If the Corps provides a capability range prior to the release of the Fiscal Year 2026 President's budget request, any funding recommended in the budget request should be deducted from both numbers. - o If the Corps can provide only a capability range prior to the CPF submission deadline, Members should consider basing their requests on the higher of the two numbers.
+Eventually, the true Fiscal Year 2026 capabilities for projects will become known, and the Committee will not exceed those amounts regardless of the amount requested.
+However, requesting the higher number of the range allows the Committee to consider all funding options as the technical data are refined throughout the Fiscal Year 2026 cycle. - Regular communication with the relevant Corps District is essential.
+Capability expressions could fluctuate throughout the fiscal year.
+Corps Districts and Members should be proactive in their outreach with each other to validate capability expressions. - For a Corps of Engineers project, what is the correct appropriations account in which to request funding? - Submit the Community Project Funding request under this account. - For a Corps of Engineers project, is this project a new start? - The subcommittee may need to focus Fiscal Year 2026 resources on making progress on ongoing projects, in order to maximize federal benefits.
+If so, new starts may be very limited, if included at all.
+While new start requests will be accepted, Members should consider this limitation when making requests. - For a Corps of Engineers project, is this project an environmental infrastructure (EI) project? - The subcommittee may need to focus Fiscal Year 2026 resources on projects in the main mission areas of the Corps (navigation, flood and storm damage reduction, environmental restoration), in order to maximize federal benefits.
+If so, EI projects may be very limited, if included at all.
+While EI requests will be accepted, Members should consider this limitation when making requests.

+- For a Bureau of Reclamation project, is this project authorized only under section 4007, 4009(a), or 4009(c) of the Water Infrastructure Improvements for the Nation (WIIN) Act of 2016 (Public Law 114-322)? - If YES, the project is not eligible as a Community Project Funding request in the Energy and Water Development appropriations bill.